alice41abc/Spacetagram/README.md

 Check today's APOD: https://apod.nasa.gov/apod/astropix.html
 ## Available Scripts

+First install the depedencies with:
+### `npm install`

-In the project directory, you can run:
+And then in the project directory, you can run:

 ### `npm start`